- Commercial fleets are combating a truck driver shortage

 Make it easier for drivers to do their job using the Motive Driver App.
 Logs and inspection reports can be less time-consuming when drivers use the Driver App to keep up.
 Drivers can use pre-existing templates for inspections, upload necessary documentation, track their hours, or communicate with the back office.
 The app helps keep drivers on the road as well. or off of it when they need to be.
 Pre-violation alerts notify drivers of impending HOS violations, giving them time to find a place to park.

 The Motive AI Dashcam and automated coaching technology also works to prevent accidents and protect drivers.
-The AI Dashcam detects unsafe driving behavior with unrivaled accuracy, and alerts drivers in real time.Your drivers will know you take their safety and professional development seriously with Motive’s turnkey coaching workflow and DRIVE risk scores.
+The AI Dashcam detects unsafe driving behavior with unrivaled accuracy, and alerts drivers in real time.Your drivers will know you take their safety and professional development seriously with Motive’s turnkey coaching workflow and Safety Scores.